ajwills72/critical-thinking/docs/EvaluatingExperimentsInteractNotes.md

 **Prevention** --- We construct our groups such that we eliminate the possibility of pre-existing differences.
-There are two main approached to prevention --- matching, or randomization.
+There are two main approached to prevention --- matching, or randomisation.

 __Matching__ --- Take BDI measures for everyone.
 Allocate people to groups in such a way that the average BDI for the two groups is identical (or at least, minimally different).

-__Randomization__ --- Allocate people to groups randomly.
+__Randomisation__ --- Allocate people to groups randomly.

 Matching is technically superior, if you are reasonably confident you know what the relevant variables are, and if there are relatively small number of them.
 Here, we just used BDI, but what about age?
 Number of previous episodes of depression?
 All these things might affect how much BDI varies over six weeks (with or without treatment).
-In practice, we often randomize.
+In practice, we often randomise.
 Random allocation has the advantage that all variables (measured or otherwise) will be well-matched if your groups are large enough.
 The problem is that your groups have to be very large for this to be likely to be true.

 ### Back to our therapy experiment

-So, if we have very large randomized groups, no pre-treatment difference in BDI, but a post-treatment difference --- can we then conclude that the treatment CAUSED the reduction in depresssion (as measured by BDI) ?
+So, if we have very large randomised groups, no pre-treatment difference in BDI, but a post-treatment difference --- can we then conclude that the treatment CAUSED the reduction in depression (as measured by BDI) ?

 Not quite yet.
 Next, we have to look long and hard for possible CONFOUNDING VARIABLES.